 When it comes to comparing the LSAT vs. SAT, you really can’t in the sense that they are both used for entirely different purposes.
 When looking at different required exams to get into college, or graduate school, medical, or law school, there are so many different kinds that it will almost make your head spin.
 Two different tests, the ACT and SAT, are required to get into different colleges and universities post grade school.
 The LSAT, MCAT, and GRE are required for specialty and graduate programs.
 Below is a breakdown of the different exams, what each one is for, and a comparison between some of the different ones.

 Is there a correlation between SAT & LSAT

 The SAT ( and ACT) exam is required to get into almost all colleges and universities.
 Your SAT score result will determine whether you are eligible for a myriad of scholarships.
 The SAT (and ACT) is a holistic representation of a students’ understanding of concepts learned during their time in high school.

-The LSAT is a test that is used when a student wants to attend school to learn law.
+The LSAT is a test used when a student wants to attend school to learn the law.
 This would be required for a graduate or post-graduate program whose focus is on the law.

 MCAT vs. LSAT

 Both of these tests are required for two particular programs.
 As mentioned above, taking the LSAT is required for law schools, while the MCAT must get into medical school.
 The LSAT is made and administered by the Law School Admission Council, also referred to as the LSAC.
 The MCAT stands for the Medical College Admission Test for those going into medical school.